feary-li/Medical-Image-Triage-and-Classification-System-Based-on-COVID-19-CT-and-X-ray-Scan-Dataset/dataset/classification_model/README.md

 # README

-This fold shows the dataset which is used in classification model.
+This folder shows the dataset which is used in classification model.